RajaHlioui/Raja_Hlioui_Portfolio/README.md

 • Built visualizations, including column, bar, line, and pie charts, to provide clear insights into the data.

-• All visualizations were combined into one interactive dashboard for a comprehensive view of the dataset..
+• All visualizations were combined into one interactive dashboard for a comprehensive view of the dataset.

+**Business Impact:** This dashboard provides a clear visual analysis of key sales and profitability metrics, enabling businesses to identify trends, improve product offerings, and enhance profitability.
+The interactivity allows for deep dives into specific periods or product categories for more granular analysis.

 [**Tableau Project 2: Data Visualization Dashboard-earthquakes records between 1/1/2001 and 1/1/2023 worldwide**](https://public.tableau.com/views/DataVisualizationWithTableauSoftware_17321357470830/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)